Transcript from a meeting with James Eaton on 24 June, 2017

 The reason we can is because, without even knowing it necessarily, this flavour of being, of presence, is always there, always available.
 There are these moments when suddenly we touch each others hearts, and a vulnerability opens up.
 Then there’s that shared intimacy and we dissolve one into the other.
 That’s what real love is: when we are no longer two things.

 You then ask: how can you relate to others, particularly if the other person is not interested in awareness, or presence, or any of that?
 The key to that is vulnerability.
 If I truly walk my talk, if I truly live as I really am, then I can be vulnerable.
 This is the wonder about this message.
 It’s not some cold-hearted, stepping out of life and being this transcendent, ethereal spirit.
-Yes, that’s an important step along the path – to help dissolve the utter conviction that what you are is located inside your skull, looking out through two eyes; to realise how all of life, including thoughts, feelings and body parts, is an experience appearing to the awareness that you truly are – but then the invitation is to see how that awareness is actually merged with all of life, is immanent.
-It’s right here, in living, in breathing, in everything.
+Yes, that’s an important step along the path.
+To help dissolve the utter conviction that what you are is located inside your skull, looking out through two eyes.
+To realise how all of life, including thoughts, feelings and body parts, are appearing to the awareness that you truly are.
+But then the invitation is to see how that awareness is actually merged with all of life.
+Is immanent.
+It’s right here.
+In living, in breathing, in everything.
 And you are THAT.

 So rather than removing yourself from life, you fall into life, fully.
 You can be utterly vulnerable.
 And vulnerability is very powerful.
 Because it’s in vulnerability that we start to access all of these beautiful qualities of our being: love, joy, compassion, sincerity, playfulness, sweetness… tenderness… softness… these beautiful qualities that when we’re being a protective me, upholding the sense of self, are simply not available.